sdkramer10/openai-finetuning-example/README.md

 1. This example is designed to work with OpenAI's GPT-4o-mini model but can be adapted for other models.

-2. For more information on fine-tuning models, refer to OpenAI's documentation (https://platform.openai.com/docs/guides/fine-tuning).
+2. For more information on fine-tuning models, refer to OpenAI's [documentation](https://platform.openai.com/docs/guides/fine-tuning).